beergeek/mongodb/README.md

 ### mongo_repos_linux

-A short description of this task
+A task to perform a yum update

 **Supports noop?** false

 ### mongo_server_install

-A short description of this task
+A task to install the mongodb enterprise server, tools and shell

 **Supports noop?** false